 When you call Dig Safe, you will be asked to describe the specific location where you will be excavating.
 If your excavation project expands outside of that location, you must call Dig Safe again.
 Excavating outside of the area you described when you called and premarked is a violation of the law.

 The law requires that you call Dig Safe any time you're going to perform an excavation.
 An excavation is simply movement or removal of earth, rock, or materials in the ground.
 In Massachusetts, the Dig Safe Law defines excavation very broadly and includes grading, backfilling, and demolition.

-When you call Dig Safe and receive a ticket, Dig Safe will give you the time you can start.
+When you call Dig Safe and receive a ticket, Dig Safe will give you the time that you can start.
 Do not begin excavating until that start time.
-If you don't begin your excavation project within 30 days of calling Dig Safe, your Dig Safe ticket expires and you need to call again for a new ticket at least 72 business hours before your ticket expires.
+Your ticket is valid for only 30 days, so be sure to call Dig Safe and request a new ticket at least 72 business hours before your ticket expires.

 If you have a contractor working for you, it is the contractor's responsibility to have a valid Dig Safe ticket.
 You may call Dig Safe on behalf of the contractor, but you do not have to do so.

 When in doubt, call Dig Safe at 811 or (888) 344-7233.
 The call center is open from Monday through Friday from 6:00am to 6:00pm.

 What does premark mean?

 Premark means to mark the area where you plan to dig with white paint or stakes.
 Before any excavation - even on private property - you need to premark your excavation area and then call Dig Safe at 811 or (888) 344-7233.
 This is required by the Dig Safe Law before you call Dig Safe.